ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 successfully processed.
 All the tags listed in the CoBOM must be activated in the same transaction, i.e., either all or none.

-The number of CoBOMs required in a given supply chain eco-system is dependent on Verifier Owner's Appraisal Policy for Evidence, which is often driven by the complexity and nature of the use case.
+The number of CoBOMs required in a given supply chain ecosystem is dependent on Verifier Owner's Appraisal Policy for Evidence, which is often driven by the complexity and nature of the use case.

-For example, in cases where only limited CoRIMs are produced by a single authority, a Verifier Owner may have a policy that CoBOM's are not required.
-In this case, signature chain over each CoRIM is sufficient authorization, and may not require additional authorization via CoBOM.
-Any tags in a CoRIM received by a Verifier are activated immediately and treated valid for appraisal
+For example, in cases where CoRIMs are produced by a single authority, a Verifier Owner may have a policy that CoBOM's are not required.
+In this case, signature chain over each CoRIM establishes required authorization, and may not require additional authorization via CoBOM.
+Any tags in a CoRIM received by a Verifier are activated immediately and treated valid for appraisal.

-However, a more common case is the one where Verifier receives multiple CoRIMs containing Reference Values and Endorsements from multiple Reference Value providers and Endorsers respectively.
-In such cases, an integrator or a supplier authority may be designated to issue a single CoBOM to activate all the CoRIM tags.
+However there may be cases when Verifier receives CoRIMs from multiple Reference Value providers and Endorsers.
+In such cases, an integrator or a supplier authority may be designated to issue a single CoBOM to activate all the tags submitted to the Verifier in these CoRIMs.

-In a more complex case, there may be multiple authorities that issue CoBOM's at different points in time.
+In a more complex case, there may be multiple authorities that issue CoBOM at different points in time.
-An Appraisal Policy for Evidence may dictate how multiple CoBOM's are to be processed within the Verifier.
+An Appraisal Policy for Evidence may dictate how multiple CoBOMs are to be processed within the Verifier.

 ## Structure